MostAwesomeDude/construct/docs/compilation.rst

 Exceptions do not include `path` information

-Struct Sequence FocusedSeq Union LazyStruct do not support `_subcons` in the context
+Struct Sequence FocusedSeq Union LazyStruct do not support `_parsing _building _subcons` context entries

 Parsed hooks are not supported, ignored